weberlab-hhu/Helixer/docs/fine_tuning.md

 coverage at inference time.
 This means that
 - you will have to take the
 [three-step inference process](../README.md#3-step-inference),
-and make sure the h5 file contains the coverage (added with [add_ngs_coverage.py](../helixer/evaluation/add_ngs_coverage.py))
+and make sure the zarr file contains the coverage (added with [add_ngs_coverage.py](../helixer/evaluation/add_ngs_coverage.py))
   - you could take the file from above that was used as input during fine-tuning, if and _only if_ the subsequence length